Jason Isaacs

 Jason Isaacs as Lucius Malfoy

-Isaacs saw himself more as the boastful writer Gilderoy Lockhart rather than another "vampire" character.
-Moreover, around the same time, he was set to begin filming "Peter Pan," where he was also offered the role of a villain, the cruel pirate Captain Hook.
-Playing two villains at once seemed like too much for the actor, but ultimately, he agreed to take on both roles.
+Isaacs actually saw himself more as the pompous Gilderoy Lockhart than another dark villain.
+Around the same time, he was set to film "Peter Pan," where he'd also play a villain—the ruthless Captain Hook.
+Taking on two villains simultaneously felt overwhelming, but ultimately, he embraced both challenges.

 Jason Isaacs and Tom Felton